 Relationship Repair: 10 Tips for Thinking Like a Therapist

-If Freud can do it so can you
+If Freud can do it, so can you.

 Posted Aug 06, 2012

 The therapy mantra is that the pattern is more powerful than the people.
-(Try sitting in someone else's seat at dinner tonight and see what happens -- just make sure all the knives are out of sight).
+(Try sitting in someone else's seat at dinner tonight and see what happens – just make sure all the knives are out of sight).
 So rather than wasting your time worrying about who is right, use it to try and decode the dysfunctional pattern.
 Once you do, change it.
-A good way to do it is to talk about it (the pattern) rather than the people: "I notice that a lot of times that when if I ask if you could pick up your socks you say you will but then don't, and then I get annoyed and nag you and then you blow up.
+A good way to do that is to talk about it (the pattern) rather than the people: "I notice that a lot of times that when if I ask if you could pick up your socks you say you will but then don't, and then I get annoyed and nag you and then you blow up.
 I'm wondering if we can do this differently."
-But even if you can't do that, for whatever reason, just try changing it and if you can let the other person know your intentions: "I'm doing this because I'm worried that ________."
-The beauty of patterns is that if you hold your ground the pattern has to change.
-You, all by yourself become the change agent of the relationship.
+But even if you can't do that, for whatever reason, just try changing it and if you can, let the other person know your intentions: "I'm doing this because I'm worried that ________."
+The beauty of patterns is that if you hold your ground, the pattern has to change.
+You, all by yourself, become the change agent of the relationship.
 Certainly a good and important start.

-The easiest way to do this to try doing the opposite of your instincts – if you tend to withdraw, try stepping up and speaking up; if you get angry, calm down and listen; if you accommodate, figure out what you really want and say it rather than walking on eggshells.
-Again your behavioral-emotional change will encourage the other to do the same.
+The easiest way to do this to try doing the opposite of your instincts.
+If you tend to withdraw, try stepping up and speaking up; if you get angry, calm down and listen; if you accommodate, figure out what you really want and say it rather than walking on eggshells.
+Again, your behavioral-emotional change will encourage the other to do the same.

-5. Think present not past.
+5. Think present, not past.
 When you are struggling in a relationship, it’s easy for your mind to automatically scan through the past, collecting further evidence of injustices and mistreatment.
 It may give you fuel for futile arguments, but will do nothing to solve the problem and will only further drag you down.

-Instead try to focus on the present.
+Instead, try to focus on the present.
 Push aside the temptation to go down that history road and zero in on the here and now – the current problem, your current worry, the present: What can you do now?

-6. Think behavior not emotion.
+6. Think behavior, not emotion.
 Many of us falsely believe that we need to feel like it to do it, which means if we don’t feel like it, we won’t or can’t.
 But if you keep doing the same thing you will keep feeling the same way.
 Don't wait for your feelings to change, do something and then your feelings will eventually catch up.

-Behavior is the key in creating change because, unlike emotions and often even thoughts, behavior is the one aspect of ourselves that we can truly control.
+Behavior is the key to creating change because, unlike emotions and often even thoughts, behavior is the one aspect of ourselves that we can truly control.
 Action gets you out of the emotional mud and is an excellent antidote to depression and feeling trapped.
-So give your partner a hug 5 times a day whether you feel like it or not and see if it doesn’t change the emotional climate in the house.
+So give your partner a hug five times a day whether you feel like it or not and see if it doesn’t change the emotional climate in the house.

 And should even these small steps seem too overwhelming to take within the relationship, try building up your skills and confidence in easier environs.
-If, for example, you are trying to be more positive or more open or more assertive, road-test these behaviors with friends, strangers or coworkers where there are less emotional triggers to derail you.
+If, for example, you are trying to be more positive or more open or more assertive, road-test these behaviors with friends, strangers or coworkers where there are fewer emotional triggers to derail you.
 Once you get your sea legs there you can move on to the heavies like your partner or parents.

 8. Think support.
-You can make changes on your own but it is a lot easier with support.
-Obvious support are people in your corner – your friend who encourages you, your mother who calls up and asks how you’re doing, a therapist who coaches from the sidelines and keeps you on track.
+You can make changes on your own, but it is a lot easier with support.
+Obvious supports are people in your corner – your friend who encourages you, your mother who calls up and asks how you’re doing, a therapist who coaches from the sidelines and keeps you on track.
 But it can also come from reading and learning more about relationship change, from the online support of others dealing with the same problems.
 Or even from within you.
-Take the time to notice not failure but success, not doing it right, but taking risks.
+Take the time to notice not failure, but success, not doing it right, but taking risks.
 Pat yourself on the back hard and often.

 9. Think you.
 In case you haven’t noticed, all these suggestions involve you, not the other guy.
 The stance that most couples enter counseling with is: "I have a problem with you and as soon as you change (or I or the therapist can get you to change), I’ll feel better."
 This doesn’t work.
 All you both wind up doing is fighting over who should change, creating a futile power struggle.